-The publishing house “Literatūras Kombains” was founded in 2011 by the well-known Latvian prose writer and poet Andra Manfelde.
+The publishing house “Literatūras KOMBAINS” (The Literary COMBINE) was founded in 2011 by the well-known Latvian prose writer and poet Andra Manfelde.
 In 2017 the publishing house was taken over by a new creative team.
-Team included two Latvian writers and translators, Vija Laganovska and Kristaps Vecgrāvis, and a Russian writer and translator Sergejs Moreino who had recently switched to the Latvian language in his works by that time.
-The publishing house has been working with texts in Latvian, Russian, Polish, German, and English languages so far.
+Team included two Latvian writers and translators, Vija Laganovska and Kristaps Vecgrāvis, and a Russian writer and translator Sergejs Moreino who had recently switched to the Latvian language in his works.
+The publishing house has been working with texts in German, Latvian, Polish and Russian languages so far.
 Team members manage multiple roles including editors, proof-readers, book and layout designers, ensuring that the work of an author successfully reaches the printing house.
 Described approach significantly reduces the costs and duration of book production, allowing publishers to focus on the projects and doing the best they can to benefit society and promote national development of Latvia.

 Aware of the popularity of mass literature, the publishing house keeps in mind that the only way to change the habits of readers and open new literary horizons is to actively seek out and publish high-quality literary works outside the local mainstream and to work on translations that may not be undertaken by major publishers.
 The partners of the publishing house are striving for the essence of a diverse literary process based on European cultural rhythms.

 While working in a newly formed team from 2017, the publishing house has announced and published books in three series: “The Borderarea” (orig. “pierobeža”), “Translations of the World” (orig.
 “Pasaules tulkojumi”) and “Beyond the Time” (orig. “ārpus Laika”).